 Urge incontinence is caused by the bladder muscles contracting, giving you the “I gotta go” feeling all day long.
 This can also cause you to feel strong urges where you may or may not be able to hold it in.

 Stress urinary incontinence is caused by weakened pelvic floor muscles which can keep your urethra open, letting urine leak out.
 When you put pressure on the bladder and pelvic floor muscles such as running, coughing, or picking up the kids, this can also cause you to leak.

-There are many reasons as to why urinary incontinence happens.
+There are many reasons why urinary incontinence happens.
 Please note, men can have it too.
-Perhaps you were pregnant, are in menopause, taking certain medications, being overweight and/or constipated.
-When these leaks happen, even a few drops, it can still leave an odor and dampen clothing.
+Perhaps you were pregnant, are in menopause, taking certain medications, being overweight, and/or constipated.
+When these leaks happen, even a few drops, they can still leave an odor and dampen clothing.

 5 Best Outfits To Wear

-When it comes to urinary incontinence, you may be wearing protecting liners, pads, tampons or discreet undergarments every single day.
+When it comes to urinary incontinence, you may be wearing protecting liners, pads, tampons, or discreet undergarments every single day.
 Yet, you still may opt to wear black pants and loose-fitting garments.
-We are here to tell you that you don’t necessarily have too.
+We are here to tell you that you don’t necessarily have to.